 Graphs can be created that overlay Agile program data metrics on the EVM calculations and metrics to show how Agile may be used to perform EVM analysis for a program with the Agile-EVM model of application.
 For example, a graph connecting Story Points (associated with completed weighted Stories) burn-up status with Performance Management Baseline (PMB) type data as a plot.
-This is illustrated below in Figures B-1, B-2 (Lockheed Martin Platinum Card) that illustrates both PMB and completed Story burn-up in Story Points.
+This is illustrated in an example below in Figures B-1, B-2 (Lockheed Martin Platinum Card) that illustrates both PMB and completed Story burn-up in Story Points.
+It is recommended that this example be applied according to each individual corporate or agency specific Agile and EVM implementation.

-Figures B-1 and B-2 are the copyright of Lockheed Martin Corporation and are included in this guide.
+Figures B-1 and B-2 are the copyright of Lockheed Martin Corporation and are included in this Guide for sample reference.
+Some of the formulas documented in the Lockheed Martin Platinum Card may be worded slightly differently than other sections of this Guide, as the Guide contains updates.
+The intent of the formulas is the same, Guide updates may include clarified wording.
 Figure B-3 is a slightly different example from Rockwell Collins that shows explicitly the progress as measured via Story Points associated with completed Stories in the Agile Tool as "bars" on the graph as indexed by the left axis, along with the costs as indexed by the right axis to be able to visually see any disconnects or trends.
 Figure B-4 shows an example program-level remaining weighted Stories burndown chart in Story Points courtesy of Raytheon with both overall status and forecasted Sprint iteration number the program will complete.
-All figures were used with permission.

-PLATINUM CARD

-EVM FOR AGILE DEVELOPMENT

-Variances Positive is Favorable, Negative is Unfavorable

-Cost Variance CV = Burn Up Status - Actual Cost (BCWP - ACWP)

-CV % = (CV / BCWP) 100

-Schedule Variance SV = Burn Up Status - Release Plan (BCWP - BCWS)

-SV % = (SV / BCWS) 100

-Variance at Completion

-VAC % = BAC - EAC

-= (VAC / BAC) 100

-DoD Metrics

-Favorable is > 1.0, Unfavorable is < 1.0

-Cost Efficiency CPI = Burn Up Status / Actual Cost (BCWP / ACWP) Schedule Efficiency SPI = Burn Up Status / Release Plan (BCWP / BCWS)

-Program Agile Team Estimate @ Completion

-ETC = Velocity x Remaining Backlog

-EAC = Actual Cost + (Velocity x Remaining Backlog)

-Independent Estimate @ Completion

-$= \text{ACTUALS TO DATE} + [(\text{Remaining Work}) / (\text{PERFORMANCE FACTOR})] \\ = \text{ACWP}{\text{CUM}} + [\text{Remaining Backlog / CPI}{\text{CUM}}] \\ = \text{ACWP}{\text{CUM}} + [(\text{BAC} - \text{BCWP}{\text{CUM}}) / \text{CPI}{\text{CUM}}] \\$

-$EAC{Composite}$ = $ACWP{CUM} + [Remaining Backlog / (CPI{CUM} SPI{CUM})]$

-$= ACWP{CUM} + [(BAC - BCWP{CUM}) / (CPI{CLIM} SPI{CUM})]$

-To Complete Performance Index (TCPI) = Work Remaining / Cost Remaining

-TCPI{EAC} = Remaining Backlog / (Velocity Remaining Backlog)

-$= (BAC - BCWP{CUM}) / (EAC - ACWP{CUM})$
+All figures were used with permission during the original publication of the guide and are samples that will not be updated.
+All figures are for reference for other companies to implement and update according to each corporate environment.
+These figures are not provided to be copied.

+PLATINUM CARD EVM For Agile Development Γ 1 Total Allocated Budget - EAC MR (for rate impacts, R&O liens) - BAC \$ R MB VELOCITY X REMAINING BACKLOG ETC Cumi Schedule Variance (Actual Cost ELEASE PLAN WS Cumi BURN UP CHART STATUS (BCWP Cumi) BURN UP CHART STATUS (BCWP Cumi) Completion Date - DAC Variances Positive is Favorable, Negative is Unfavorable Cost Variance CV = Burn Up Status - Actual Cost (BCWP - ACWP) CV % = (CV / BCWP) 100 Schedule Variance SV = Burn Up Status - Release Plan (BCWP - BCWS) SV % = (SV / BCWS) 100 Variance at Completion VAC = BAC - EAC VAC % = (VAC / BAC) 100 DoD Metrics Favorable is > 1.0, Unfavorable is < 1.0 Cost Efficiency CPI = Burn Up Status / Actual Cost (BCWP / Schedule Efficiency SPI = Burn Up Status / Release Plan (B Program Agile Team Estimate @ Completion ETC = Velocity x Remaining Backlog EAC = Actual Cost + (Velocity x Remaining Backlog) Independent Estimate @ Completion # = ACTUALS TO EAC {CPI} DATE + + [(REMAINING WORK) / (PERFORMANCE FACTOR)] ACWP {CUM} + [Remaining Backlog / CPI {CUM}] = ACWP {CUM} + [(BAC - BCWP {CUM}) / CPI {CUM}] EAC {Composite} = ACWP {CUM} + [Remaining Backlog / (CPI {CUM} SPI {CUM})] To Complete Derf = ACWP {CUM} + [(BAC - BCWP {CUM}) / (CPI {CUM} SPI {CUM})] ining TCPIEAC = = Formance Index (TCPI) = Work Remaining / Cost Remaining Backlog / (Velocity Remaining Backlog) = (BAC - BCWP {CUM}) / (EAC - ACWP {CUM}) uning @2013 Lockhaed Martin Cornoration All Bights Deserved